ibm-cloud-architecture/refarch-jee-customerorder/README.md

 #### Configuring the WebSphere v9 Environment with Security and Resources

+Websphere environment configuration can be setup using the automation script or it can be done manually.
+You can choose from either ways based upon your convenience.

+#### Using the Configuration Script

+1. The configuration file (Jython script) can be accessed here [migConfig.py](https://github.com/ibm-cloud-architecture/refarch-jee-customerorder/blob/was90-dev/Common/migConfig.py).
+It resides in the 'Common' sub-directory.

+2. Start the WebSphere Application Server.

+3. Go to the **<WAS_PROFILE_DIR>/bin**, and use the following command.

+`<Profile Home>/bin/wsadmin.(bat/sh) –lang jython –f <Location of Jython script>`

+4. This script prompts the user for input.
+Please provide the necessary information.

+5. Once the script gets executed successfully, the configuration setup is completed.
+You can verify the configuration by opening your admin console and then check if all the resources are correct.

+#### Manual Setup

 ##### Setting Up Security

 1. Log into the Admin Console via http://localhost:9043/admin.